BigBang1112/win-file-explorer-gbx-addons/README.md

 In Visual Studio, you can simply install HeatWave extension, which will automatically prepare Wix for you.

+To test the addon after building (which is a COM library), use `regsvr32.exe [addon].comhost.dll` to install the addon and `regsvr32.exe /u [addon].comhost.dll` to uninstall it.

 ## Special thanks

 To people sharing their development problems on the internet, this was really hard to put together.